 Mike Tossyis not only one of my favorite chroniclers of the male form, he also one of the best absorbed nature's energy within his work.
 Although Mike does shoot inside and in studio, most of the work that I have featured, incorporates the majestic visuals of the locations in which he is shooting.

 The rock formations and caves in Lake Powell, the beaches and vegetation of Maui or the rocks, landscapes and beaches surrounding his home in Santa Cruz, California.
-Even when closer to home, Mike is often drawn to including water in his shoots, whether it be shooting Tim in a Jacuzzi, Lance in the shower or Raditty by the pool.
+Even when closer to home, Mike is often drawn to including water in his shoots, whether it be shooting Tim in a Jacuzzi or Lance in the shower.

 Given his experience as a swimmer, and the many shoots Mike focused on capturing models in and around a swimming pool, I was all in when Mike's suggested featuring his images of saturated studs.